informational alert

 25. Host events and raise awareness on traffic safety.

 Conduct proactive outreach on the Safe System approach.
-Prioritize events around the High Crash Network and in places that score higher on PBOT’s Equity Matrix.
+Prioritize events around the High Crash Network and in places with higher traffic safety disparities and communities living with low incomes.

 26. Place a variable message sign at the site of deadly crashes.